Skip to main content

 run_macro

-Execute multiple tools sequentially in one call to reduce round-trip latency for predictable multi-step workflows.
+Combine multiple desktop-touch tools into a single call to run them sequentially, reducing round-trip latency for predictable multi-step workflows.

 Instructions